Lambda-X-Master/Front-end/README.md

 <br>
 <br>

-🚫⬇️Optional examples of using images with links for your tech stack, make sure to change these to fit your project⬇️
+🚫 4️⃣ ⬇️Optional examples of using images with links for your tech stack, make sure to change these to fit your project⬇️

 ![MIT](https://img.shields.io/packagist/l/doctrine/orm.svg)
 ![React](https://img.shields.io/badge/react-v16.7.0--alpha.2-blue.svg)